 Best known for the development of the Whitworth Screw Thread and the Whitworth Rifle, it was Sir Joseph Whitworth who was the first to introduce larger and more economical units of mass production in his machine-tool and armaments factories, and it was he who in 1880 persuaded the Board of Trade to adopt standard measures.

-All wording taken from publications by Terence Kilburn… Available for sale from the Whitworth Centre office and Tea Shop.
+All wording taken from publications by Terence Kilburn… Available for sale from the Whitworth Centre office.